 The KC-135's safety record is much better now, as are the safety records of most transport category aircraft these days.
 There is very little new to learn, we just have to avoid forgetting the lessons of the past.
 "Don't duck under," seems an obvious one.
 But we keep doing it and the accident records at the NTSB prove that fact.

 [Petroski, p.
 121] Thus sometimes mistakes occur.
 Then it is failure analysis-the discipline that seeks to reassemble the whole into something greater than the sum of its broken parts-that provides the engineer with caveats for future designs.
 Ironically, structural failure and not success improves the safety of later generations of a design.
 It is difficult to say whether a century-old bridge was overdesigned or how much lighter the frames of forty-year-old buses could have been.

 Photo: TransAsia GE235 Loss of control and initial impact sequence, (Accident Occurrence Report, Figure 1.1-2)

-See: Accident: TransAsia GE235 for more about this accident.
+See: Case Study: TransAsia GE235 for more about this accident.